BlackSound1/Basic-C-Shell/README.md

     - `exit`: Exit the shell with a specified status code.
 Ex: `exit 1`.
     - `pwd`: Print the current working directory.
 Ex: `pwd`.
 	- `cd`: Change the current working directory.
 Ex: `cd ../`, `cd ~`, `cd /d/Documents`.
     - `echo`: Print text to the terminal.
-Ex: `echo "Hello World"` Supports typical Unix behavior for single and double quotes.
+Ex: `echo "Hello World"`.
+	Supports typical Bash behavior for single and double quotes, as well as escape sequences.
+Interpolation not supported.
 	- `type`:
         - If the argument is a builtin, displays that to the screen.
 		- If the argument is not a builtin, displays the path to the program, if it exists.